 Sounds boring, but let me assure you, it doesn’t have to be as boring as roto-ing day after day.
 You’re not going to remain young forever.
 Think about this: If it takes years to become a master compositor, you’ll become a master only when you’re older.
 If you don’t look after your health today, you won’t be able to perform years from now.

 Do you know the difference between a TIFF file, a DNG file, an OpenEXR file and uncompressed 10-bit 4:2:2 data?
 How about color spaces, models and sampling?
 What about resolutions, data rates, frame rates, interlacing, interleaving, multiplexing, standards and so on?

-Luckily for you, all the answers are in the Learning Center of wolfcrow.
+Luckily for you, all the answers are in the Beginners Section of wolfcrow.
 You’re going to be working on files all your life.
 Knowing your data will give you the insights necessary to get that extra bit of performance, or find a faster workflow, while others stare at you in awe.

 Learn art, study it.
 What makes great art and why?
 Why are people so crazy about Jackson Pollack, how does the fact that Vincent Van Gogh cut his ear off tie in with his painting style, and why did an artist have to kill someone to invent chiaroscuro?

 Better yet, practice art.
 Sketch, paint, do some perspective and orthogonal engineering drawing, use some 3D applications like Blender, Maya or 3Ds Max to learn the world around you.
 Learn about shapes, texture and light.
 Create these things from scratch.

 Thought you could get away from this one?
 Nope.
 You don’t have to learn advanced math, though it won’t hurt.
 Take inspiration from Leonardo DaVinci.
 Compositing is half-engineering.

 Focus on geometry, trigonometry, vectors and graphs, matrices, Boolean or logic, etc.